 There are conspiracy theories, of course, that greedy insurance companies prefer to sell you a more expensive product that is more profitable for them; forget that line of argument.
 A more plausible criticism is that the managers of perpetual insurance have to take a long-term view of risk.
 The perpetual companies are reluctant to insure a house that has any significant chance of having a fire, ever.
 Philadelphia long ago prohibited wooden structures, however, and the building codes have become progressively more strict.
 Another source of customer reluctance grew out of the 1929 crash, which destroyed for generations the confidence of the public, and for that matter the board of directors, in the safety of long term investments.
 If the investments become too timid, they will generate a reduced return, and inflation of the cost of replacing a burned-down building may slowly pull ahead of the investment income which is supposed to cover it.
 The tax laws will inevitably change over a period of time which describes itself as perpetual, and somehow or other the investment safety may become impaired by politics.

 A more subtle risk is inherent in the nature of building materials.
 If you have a stone house, you expect to have your fire insurance restore you to a stone house.
-But houses were built of stone when stone was locally abundant, and cheap.
+But houses were built of the stone when a stone was locally abundant, and cheap.
 Nowadays, it gets harder and more expensive to find and transport suitable stone, and much harder to find a skilled stone mason.
 One of the reasons you hire an architect is to direct you to the newer, more modern materials and techniques, and away from obsolete, expensive materials of the past.
 In summary, therefore, the managers of the company must establish a set of predictions about the perpetual risk of your house burning down, and the perpetual cost of replacing it.
 If they guess too low, the money you invested will eventually run out, and you will be left with a perpetual promise, but no money in the treasury to pay for it.
 All of this woeful, fearful whimpering, however, must be set against a two hundred year history of a simply glorious investment opportunity.
-You have to trust your company to be smart and to be honest.
+You have to trust your company to be smart and, to be honest.
 Who trusts anyone, any more?